sainink0309/crashlens/docs/CRITICAL_BUG_FIXES.md

 ```

 **Why This Happened:**
-The "early exit" behavior was designed for `policy-check` command (fail-fast on first violation), but was incorrectly applied to `guard` command (needs all violations).
+The "early exit" behavior was designed for `guard` command (fail-fast on first violation), but was incorrectly applied to `guard` command (needs all violations).

 ---